KSMR (FM): History

 Most of the music heard on KSMR (outside of specific programs) was in the rock, indie, and indie pop styles, and a growing number of top 40 music also played.
-In October 2013, KSMR updated its music library to play more top 40 music, along with 80's, classic rock, and oldies music in an attempt to become the top variety station in Winona.
+In October 2013, KSMR updated its music library to play more top 40 music, along with 1980s, classic rock, and oldies music in an attempt to become the top variety station in Winona.